-Jan Thiel Salt Pan is a popular hiking spot, with easy trails, that can be accessed from Mambo Beach Boulevard.
+Jan Thiel Salt Pan is a popular hiking spot, with easy trails suited for beginner hikers, and can be accessed from Mambo Beach Boulevard.
 There’s the relatively untouched Caracas Bay Peninsula in the east of Curacao.
 Start your trek at Fort Beekenburg.
 Or you can hike in Roi Rincon Park, complete with diverse nature, where you can find the rocky trail of Slave Wall.

 17. Walk Along Queen Emma Bridge